 In the sections that follow we will take a closer look at what the entry and exit criteria for each phase of STLC testing are, and what activities are performed within it.

 As the name suggests, a requirement analysis phase involves gathering information about the software requirements, and the purpose of why the software is being tested.
 It is very important to be familiar with the requirements of the software product, not only in terms of its functionalities, specifications, and design but also about other important requirements like data privacy compliance.
 Reviewing these requirements allows the Quality Assurance (QA) team to know exactly what needs to be tested.

 This is the first step of a Software Development Life Cycle as well.
 The documents prepared at that stage, such as Functional Specification Document, Software Requirement Specification Document, and Application Design Document usually serve as a requisite for this phase.

-Using these documents, QA team reviews all the requirements and they consult project managers, clients, subject matter experts and other relevant people regarding any questions and queries they might have.
-This step ensures that they have a sound knowledge about the product that needs to be tested.
+Using these documents, the QA team reviews all the requirements and they consult project managers, clients, subject matter experts and other relevant people regarding any questions and queries they might have.
+This step ensures that they have sound knowledge about the product that needs to be tested.

 |To begin requirement analysis, you need to have the following documents available:|

 |The following activities are carried out at this stage of the software testing lifecycle:|

 – Review the software requirements mentioned in the documents.

 If automation testing is required then an automation feasibility report will also be prepared in this software testing phase.